 Restrictions on burning and cutting may differ for areas outside of Ferry County.
 Please check with appropriate agencies for details

-For current info on wildfires burning in Washington (including smaller, more local fires), check out the following website:
+For current info on wildfires burning in Washington (including smaller, more local fires), check out the following website and Facebook pages:

 Other websites with information on wildfires burning throughout the West: